 But if you’d rather avoid the temptation to overspend at your favorite retailer, you might be better off with a traditional credit-building credit card.
 Whichever route you take, remember the cardinal rule of responsible credit use: Never charge more than you can afford to pay in full every month.

-*All information about the Bank of America Premium Rewards credit card and the Chase Sapphire Preferred Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available on our site.
+*All information about the Chase Sapphire Preferred Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available on our site.